List of Australia Twenty20 International cricket records: Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

-Highest Average in each batting position
+Highest average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Virat Kohli of India has scored most half-centuries in T20Is i.e. 28 fifties.
 David Warner has scored most 50s for Aussies.

 Most centuries

-A century is a score of 100 or more runs in a single inning.
+A century is a score of 100 or more runs in a single innings.

-Rohit Sharma has scored the most centuries in T20Is with 4.
-Glenn Maxwell, with three such knocks, holds the Australian record.